-How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, likely making the bank better able to withstand financial trouble.
-However, banks that are losing money have less ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+Earnings may be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial shocks.
+However, banks that are losing money are less able to do those things.

-One widely used measure of a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for EnerBank USA was 18.15 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
+EnerBank USA's most recent annualized quarterly return on equity was 16.21 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $15.4 million on total equity of $177.1 million.
-The bank had an annualized return on average assets, or ROA, of 2.25 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $28.6 million on total equity of $190.3 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 2.04 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.